hkimjp/micro-x/README.md

     just server

-Development can be started with:

-    just dev

-`just dev` starts shadow-cljs and nrepl.

 Pantsman contributed the beep sounds.

 ## Develop

-    MX3_DEV=true
-    PORT=3000
+Development can be started with:

+    just watch
+    just repl

+then connect the .nrepl-port with nrepl-client, such as Sublime.

 ## Require